- Stay Focused On the Customer Experience

 Deliver Projects On Time and On Budget

 For customers, that’s a huge problem.
-For integrators who have the tools and the team to consistently hit those milestones, it’s a huge opportunity and a great way to gain an advantage over competitors.
+For integrators with the tools and the team to hit those milestones consistently, it’s a huge opportunity and a great way to gain an advantage over competitors.

 Part of great project delivery comes down to setting the right expectations — but that isn’t the whole story.
-Customers often have specific or non-negotiable deadlines that integrators must meet in order to align to specific job requirements.
-Projects must flow smoothly in order to reach those goals.
+Customers often have specific or non-negotiable deadlines that integrators must meet to align with specific job requirements.
+Projects must flow smoothly to reach those goals.

 At the same time, most integrators have some internal opportunities to create a faster and more efficient process.
-Using cloud-based technology tools can help teams eliminate painful handoff meetings, quickly capture and compile daily job reports, and much more.
+Cloud-based technology tools can help teams eliminate painful handoff meetings, quickly capture and compile daily job reports, and much more.

 Keep In Touch With Your Customers